About this Notice

 Where we store and use your information

 Transfers to our third party service providers are to enable them use and store your personal information on our behalf.
 We will, however, put in place appropriate security procedures in order to protect your personal information.
-We also ensure that, where your information is transferred to any country outside the EEA this is done using specific legally-approved safeguards.
-You can request further details and a copy of these by contacting us.

 Keeping your information